IgniteUI/igniteui-docfx/en/components/radialgauge.md

 <div class="divider--half"></div>

-## Configurable Elements

-### Backing
+## Backing

-The gauge comes with a backing shape drawn behind the scale that acts as a background for the gauge.
+The radial gauge component comes with a backing shape drawn behind the scale that acts as a background for the radial gauge.

-The backing element represents background and border of the radial gauge control.
+The backing element represents background and border of the radial gauge component.
 It is always the first element rendered and all the rest of elements such as needle, labels, and tick marks are overlay on top of it.

 The backing can be circular or fitted.
 A circular shape creates a 360 degree circle gauge while a fitted shape creates a filled arc segment encompassing the `scaleStartAngle` and `scaleEndAngle` properties.
 This can be set by setting the `backingShape` property.